cubewise-code/tm1py-samples/README.md

 # Contribution

-If you wrote cool sample scripts with TM1py, that might be useful for others, feel free to push them to the repository
+If you wrote cool sample scripts with TM1py, that might be useful for others, feel free to push them to this repository